alinen/tinygl-cpp/README.md

 # Documentation

-All functionality is implemented in the class [Window](https://github.com/alinen/tinygl-cpp/blob/main/tinygl-cpp.h).
-Just include the header file to use it.
+All functionality is implemented in the class [Window](https://alinen.github.io/tinygl-cpp/html/functions.html).
+Just include the header file, `#include "tinygl-cpp.h"` to use it.

 # Building